|

 Copyright: 07/1941

 Startling Comics #8 - Panama Canal fortification plans have been stolen and it is up to Don Davis to get them back.
+Click here to read the story.

-8 'You're Too Impetuous' 'You're Too Impetuous'
+'You're Too Impetuous'

 Published by Better Publications